Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 It’s no secret that motorsport is mentally draining.
 Ask any racing driver and they will all tell you that the amount of focus required when you’re on the limit is unlike anything you’ll ever experience.
 It is therefore important to ensure you set aside enough time to learn, develop and improve on your skillset.

-Before you even jump in the simulator, think about what you’re aiming to achieve from the session.
+Before you even jump into the simulator, think about what you’re aiming to achieve from the session.
 Is it to learn how to take a specific set of corners?
 Is it to learn how ride heights affect the car?
-The biggest mistake you can make is to just jump in and pound lap after lap with no reference of whether you’re improving or worsening.
+The biggest mistake you can make is to just jump in and pound lap after lap with no reference of whether you’re improving.

 By creating a routine and schedule of driving targets, you’re already placing yourself ahead of those around you on track.
 Don’t be afraid to take regular breaks (we know it sounds silly) but as is often the case, you can become so burnt out by one element of driving that a break away from the wheel gives you time to reflect and improve.

-Services like iRacing/Assetto Corsa and GT Sport all feature ‘regular’ races (e.g., every hour).
+Services like iRacing, Assetto Corsa and GT Sport all feature ‘regular’ races (e.g., every half hour/hour).
 Develop a routine where you can allocate time to improving a specific area of your racing and finish it with a race – you’ll be surprised how quickly you can learn new skills, and how transferable they can be.
 Furthermore, by forming a routine you are training your mind to follow a set of procedures and improve on them every time.

 Don’t be disheartened if you don’t see major improvements for days or even a couple weeks, instant results are a rarity.
 However, coaching can certainly speed up this process to help you focus on where to improve.